stackrox/contributions/ingress/istio-gw/Readme.md

 # Istio Gateway Ingress configuration for StackRox Central

-This configuration provides a simple Istio Gateway ssl-passthrough ingress for StackRox Central.
+This configuration provides a simple Istio Gateway tls-passthrough ingress for StackRox Central.
 Tested on Istio v1.8.

 ## Notes
 * By default, Istio's Ingress Gateway creates a loadbalancer service.
 You can see the assigned IP or hostname using `kubectl -n istio-system get svc`